U.S. Representative Candidates

 Jurisdiction: Bexar (38%)

-Kristen Hook for U.S. Representative District 21
+Kristin Hook for U.S. Representative District 21

 Education PhD in Animal Behavior from Cornell University and moved to DC to deepen my expertise in reproductive biology as a postdoctoral researcher at the University of Maryland.